 In the early morning, we go to the Museum of Mayan Medicine where we are told of the main rituals of prayers.
 Then, we head to Palenque.
 We went to the place called El Panchan to find a hut in the middle of the jungle, where the howler monkeys are heard.
 The first night was difficult because we are not used to hearing all this wildlife while sleeping!

 In the morning, we contact a guide at the place called El Panchan for a trip in the jungle.
 We saw there the tarantulas, bats, and other critters but we did not have the chance to see howler monkeys.
 On the other hand, our guide showed us an area of undisturbed Mayan ruins that makes the show even more impressive.
 In the afternoon, we continued the walk on the site of Palenque.
 This site is wonderful, but prefer a morning visit to avoid the hot weather.

 Combined Agua Azul/Agua Clara/Misol Ha

-After being well informed, we wish to make the combined excursion of several sites.
+After being well informed, we make the combined excursion of several sites.
 We start with Misol Ha with a waterfall and a walk along the falls.
-Possibility of swimming for the most courageous because the water is fresh here!
-Then the combi deposits us at Agua Clara.
-Then we go up this river, until Agua azul, always with a combi.
-We realize that these combis are very much used in Mexico as a means of transport.
+There is a possibility of swimming for the most courageous because the water is fresh here!
+Then the combi takes us to Agua Clara.
+Then we go up this river, until Agua Azul in a combi.
+We realize that these Combis are used widely in traveling around Mexico as a means of transport.